Enterprise search APIs

 Billing note: each request – including pagination requests – made against the data and counts endpoints are counted as a billed request.
 Therefore, if there are multiple pages of results for a single query, paging through the X pages of results would equate to X requests for billing.

 Enterprise search APIs support rules with up to 2,048 characters.
-The enterprise search APIs support the premium operators listed below.
+The enterprise search APIs support the operators listed below.
 For detailed descriptions see HERE.

-Matching on Tweet contents:
+|Matching on Tweet contents:

-Matching on accounts of interest:
+||Matching on accounts of interest:

-Note that the enterprise real-time and batched historical APIs provide additional operators.
+Search APIs use a limited set of operators due to tokenization/matching functionality. enterprise real-time and batched historical APIs provide additional operators.
 See HERE for more details.

 Data availability / important date

 When using the Full-Archive search API, keep in mind that the Twitter platform has continued to evolve since 2006.
 As new features were added, the underlying JSON objects have had new metadata added to it.
 For that reason it is important to understand when Tweet attributes were added that search operators match on.
 Below are some of the more fundamental 'born on' dates of important groups of metadata.
 To learn more about when Tweet attributes were first introduced, see this guide.